Vija02/react-router-native-navigation/README.md

 | transitionConfig | `function` | `null` | Custom animation config object.
 For more info, see the documentation down on [Custom Animation](#custom-animation) |

 ### \<BottomNavigationSwitch />

+Basically the same as `StackSwitch` except without transitions.
+However, only the amount of routes will be rendered, this is the same as using the `children` props in `Route`.

 #### Usage